areusjs/generator-areus/app/templates/common/_readme.md

 ## Usage

-Start the app in dev mode:
+Start the app in dev mode

 ```bash
 gulp develop
 ```

-Run unit tests:
+Run all CI validation (unit tests, lint, etc)

 ```bash
 gulp ci
 ```

-To view all available tasks, run:
+For all other available tasks, run

 ```bash
 gulp help